 Having a judgment enforcement lawyer on your side ensures that your judgment doesn’t get thrown out due to a technical misstep.

-3. Property Liens
+3. Blocking Property Transactions

 Avoiding the "Runaround": Why Speed Matters